 Use your keyboard (Tab, Shift + Tab, Enter, Space) to navigate the page while ANDI is active.
 ANDI highlights each element as you navigate to it.
 Ensure all focusable elements are accessible and operable using just the keyboard (WCAG 2.1.1).

-Click the “Headings” module in ANDI to review the page’s heading structure.
+From the “Structures” module, select “Headings” to review the page’s heading structure.
 Ensure that headings (<h1>, <h2>, etc.) are used in a logical, hierarchical order and that there are no skipped levels (WCAG 1.3.1).

 12. Check for Focus Order

-Use the “Focusable Elements” view in ANDI to test the focus order.
+Use the “Focusable Elements” module in ANDI to test the focus order.
 Navigate through interactive elements and ensure that the focus order is logical and follows the visual reading order (WCAG 2.4.3).

-Hover over the ANDI menu bar and check for a warning about missing language declaration.
-If ANDI reports that the language is not set, add the correct lang attribute to the <html> tag (e.g., <html lang=”en”>) (WCAG 3.1.1).
+From “More details”, select “Page language”.
+Check that the page language is set and matches the language of the text on the page.
+If ANDI reports that the language is not set or is incorrect, add the correct lang attribute to the <html> tag (e.g., <html lang=”en”>) (WCAG 3.1.1).

 14. Identify Hidden Content

-Click the “Hidden Content” module by pressing the “h” button.
+Select the “Hidden Content” module.
 ANDI will show elements that are visually hidden but available to assistive technologies.
 Make sure that any hidden content is not confusing or misleading to screen readers (WCAG 1.3.1).

 15. Verify Dynamic Content with ARIA Live Regions

-In the “Landmarks” module, look for ARIA live regions.
+Select the “Landmarks” from the “Structures” module, and look for ARIA live regions.
 Test if these regions correctly announce dynamic content changes (e.g., notifications, status updates) to screen readers (WCAG 4.1.3).

 16. Check for Skippable Content